What you’ll see

 Summary cards

-- Feedback this period — Total pieces of feedback submitted, with a breakdown of how many were prompted by Windy vs. given proactively.
+- Feedback this period — Total pieces of feedback submitted, including Windy prompted feedback, proactive feedback, and Shoutouts.

 - Pulse survey responses — Total Pulse responses submitted during the period.